Macrofacet Theory for Gaussian Process Statistical Surfaces: MACROFACET

+Note that the SDF $f$ and gradient $g$ are naturally independent as the result of Equation~\ref{eqn:joint_fg}.
+We insert this result into Equation~\ref{eqn:complex_sigma_t} and get

-where $\mathrm{erf}$ is the error function.
+where $\mathrm{erf}$ is the error function, and $z_i+t\cos\theta_o$ is in fact the $z$ coordinate $z_{i+1}$ of the next intersection.
 Here we define $\alpha_z=\sqrt{2}\sigma/l_z$ as the ``roughness'' on the $z$-axis.
-When $\alpha_z\to 0$, that is, $l_z\to\infty$, the GPIS is a height field, and Equation~\ref{eqn:generalized_lambda} degenerates to the Beckmann version of Smith Lambda function.
-Interestingly, we can see that the form of extinction coefficient is the same as Equation~\ref{eqn:macro_sigma_t}, where $\rho(t)$ is the microflake density and $\sigma(\omega_o)$ is the projected area, maintaining the consistency.
-Figure~\ref{fig:tr} compares the transmittance of our generalized macrofacet and an isotropic GPIS.
-When the travel distance $t$ increases, there will be a slight difference with the transmittance of the GPIS.
+When $\alpha_z\to 0$, that is, $l_z\to\infty$, the GPSS is a height field, and Equation~\ref{eqn:generalized_lambda} degenerates to the Beckmann version of the Smith's Lambda function.
+Notably, the form of the extinction coefficient is the same as Equation~\ref{eqn:macro_sigma_t}, where $\rho(t)$ is the density and $\sigma(\omega_o)$ is the projected area, maintaining the consistency.
+Figure~\ref{fig:tr} compares the transmittance of our generalized macrofacet and an isotropic GPSS.
+When the travel distance $t$ increases, there will be a slight difference with the transmittance of the GPSS.
 We believe that it is because of the de-correlation to simply calculate the extinction coefficient.
-However, if we don't assume the independence, the extinction coefficient will depend on the origin of the ray, making macrofacet not a typical medium.
+However, if we do not assume the independence, the extinction coefficient will depend on the origin of the ray, making the macrofacet not a classic exponential participating medium.

+The form of the result is similar to Miller et al.~\shortcite{Miller:VOS:2024}.
+However, their work is based on a continuous-time discrete-space Markov process, which is not the case for a GPSS with an SE kernel \cite{GPIS}.
+Furthermore, even if we force to apply their result, they do not derive the projected area.
+As a result, their work is not applicable for the GPSS and we cannot use the result of it.